tompetersjr/sillysentences/readme.md

 **Silly Sentences** is a fun and interactive web application inspired by the classic Mad Libs game.
 Users can complete a variety of silly sentences by filling in the blanks with their own words, creating hilarious and creative stories.
 The application features a vibrant design, completion tracking, and a reset option for replayability.

+This project was an exercise of playing with Grok 3.
+Most of this project was generate via Grok 3 prompts.
+This includes the images.

 ---

 ## Table of Contents